RWKV/RWKV-wiki/docs/basic/play.md

 These projects are designed to run locally, without the need of python or hugging face.
 And can be ranned on CPU or GPU (or both) respectively

 ::: tip
-Despite the "cuda" name, rwkv-cpp-cuda does have vulkan support, meaning it can run on AMD GPU's
+Despite the "cuda" name, rwkv-cpp-cuda does have vulkan support, so it could run on AMD GPUs
 :::

 ### RWKV mobile projects